|Course Dates||Length||Meeting Times||Status||Format||Instructor(s)||CRN|

 |June 21, 2021 - July 21, 20216/21 - 7/21||4 Weeks||Online||Open||Online||Mark Christman|

 |July 19, 2021 - August 18, 20217/19 - 8/18||4 Weeks||Online||Open||Online||Mark Christman|

 Logic is a system of rules upon which human reasoning is based.
 It is a tool that we deploy routinely in our everyday lives.
 It pervades every academic discipline, from mathematics to the sciences to the humanities.
 To philosophers, however, logic is a deep and complex subject of study in its own right.
 This course is devoted in part to exploring this system of rules, which we will build formally from the ground up.
 We will eventually use our formal system both to better understand the structure of language and to model and assess real-world arguments.

 The paradoxes part of the course will not be similar to any high school course that I know of.
-Each day, we will explore two new paradoxes together.
-Students will discuss the paradoxes in small groups, trying to investigate possible ways to resolve the paradoxes of the day.
-In the evenings, students will have the option to craft a write-up of their preferred solution to a particularly intriguing problem, and occasionally, students will have the opportunity to present their preferred solutions to their peers in class the following day.
+Each lesson on Logic will be paired with an exploration of a new paradox.
+Students will discuss the paradoxes in a discussion forum and, schedules allowing, small groups, trying to investigate possible ways to resolve the paradoxes of the day.
+In the evenings, students will have the option to work together to craft a presentation of their preferred solution to a particularly intriguing problem for their peers to discuss.
 In past instances of this course, student solutions have, on occasion, been so innovative and insightful that we have published them to the web.
-Paradoxes we will study include: Zeno’s paradoxes of motion, the Trolley Problem, the Paradox of the Surprise Exam, Newcomb’s Problem, the Two-Envelope Paradox, the Problem of Moral Luck, the Mere Addition Paradox, and many others.
+Paradoxes we will study include: Zeno’s paradoxes of motion, the Paradox of the Surprise Exam, Newcomb’s Problem, the Two-Envelope Paradox, the Ship of Theseus, and many others.

 Prerequisites: Prerequisites: Algebra II